Brand New Colors Start with Systems Grounding →

 It doesn't run the company.

-That’s the whole problem.
+That's the constraint.

 The problem isn't your intelligence.
 The problem is that it's still trapped in you.